Submission deadline: August 31, 2025 11:59 PM ET

 Data

-- Download the FlyWire connectome graph here; the file contains sorted node pairs (edges); if (x, y) is in the list, (y, x) is also an edge
+- Download the simplified FlyWire connectome graph here; the file contains sorted node pairs (edges); if (x, y) is in the list, (y, x) is also an edge

-- Sample benchmark solution: here
+- Review the sample benchmark solution: here

 Submissions